thiagoralves/OpenPLC_Editor/documentation/RP2040pico/README.md

 - Modified **OpenPLC_Editor\editor\arduino\builder.py** to include the required Arduino Pico build tools.
 These are NOT the the same as the ones for the Arduino Nano Connect.

 ## Other
-There is working code for including a DHT11/22/23 module and OLED on the I2C.
+There is working code (not yet available) for including a DHT11/22/23 module and OLED on the I2C.
 This was added to learn how add a new FB to the OpenPLC.
 This entailed editing a few extra files and adding in some more code.